Egon Schiele: Klimt and first exhibitions

 Schiele began to participate in what would be numerous group exhibitions, including those of the Neukunstgruppe in Prague in 1910 and Budapest in 1912; the Sonderbund, Cologne, in 1912; and several Secessionist shows in Munich, beginning in 1911.
-In 1911, at the age of twenty-one, Schiele met the seventeen-year-old Walburga (Wally) Neuzil, who lived with him in Vienna and served as a model for some of his most striking paintings.
-She had previously modelled for Gustav Klimt and might have been one of his mistresses.
-Schiele and Wally wanted to escape what they perceived as the claustrophobic Viennese milieu, and went to the small town of Český Krumlov (Krumau) in southern Bohemia.
+In 1911, at the age of twenty-one, Schiele met the seventeen-year-old Wally Neuzil, who lived with him in Vienna and served as a model for some of his most striking paintings.
+She had previously modelled for Klimt and might have been one of his mistresses.
+Schiele and Wally wanted to escape what they perceived as the claustrophobic Viennese milieu, and went to the small town of Krumau in southern Bohemia.
 Krumau was the birthplace of Schiele's mother; today it is the site of a museum dedicated to Schiele.
 Despite Schiele's family connections in Krumau, he and his lover were driven out of the town by the residents, who strongly disapproved of their bohemian lifestyle, including his alleged employment of the town's teenage girls as models.
-Progressively, Schiele's work grew more complex and thematic, and he eventually would begin dealing with themes such as death and rebirth.
+Progressively, Schiele's work grew more complex and thematic, and he eventually began dealing with themes such as death and rebirth.